 - 1 tablespoon freshly grated ginger

 - juice of 1 lime

-- Preheat grill to medium-high.
+- After meat has marinated, preheat grill to medium-high.

-- Remove pork from marinade and pour marinade into saucepan.
-Bring marinade to a boil and simmer for 10-15 mintues to serve with pork.
+- While pork is grilling, bring marinade to a boil and simmer for 10-15 minutes to serve with pork.

 - Turn pork after 8-10 minutes.
-Cover and continue to grill for an additional 8-10 minutes, or until internal temperature is 150 degrees.
+Cover and continue to grill for an additional 8-10 minutes, or until internal temperature is 140 degrees.

 - Remove pork to a resting board and lightly tent with foil.
 Pork will continue to cook.